How to Install PHP 8.3 on Debian 13, 12 and 11

 sudo systemctl restart apache2

 Verify Apache actually loaded the PHP module.
-The grep filter keeps the module list short; if you want more matching patterns, see our grep command guide.
+The grep -E filter catches both generic and versioned module names while keeping the module list short; if you want more matching patterns, see our grep command guide.

 php_module (shared)